‘The performance was as vivid to the ear as it was to the eye.’

 ‘phantasmagoria was fully realised, Berlioz’s visions brilliantly conveyed; a wonderful spectacle.’

-Ending the work with a masked Witches’ Sabbath in full demonic madness.
+Ending the work with a masked Witches’ Sabbath in full demonic madness (masks courtesy of Wintercroft).

 ‘Aurora’s performance was a triumph, a wacky, psychedelic ride.
 Truly Berlioz on acid.’